klaudiosinani/tusk/readme.md

 Tusk is an unofficial, featureful, open source, community-driven, free Evernote app used by people in more than [130 countries](https://snapcraft.io/tusk).

 Come over to [Gitter](https://gitter.im/klauscfhq/tusk) or [Twitter](https://twitter.com/klauscfhq) to share your thoughts on the project.

+Visit the [contributing guidelines](https://github.com/klauscfhq/tusk/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.

 You can find more desktop apps [here](#related-apps).